 By 1926 Kolb owned a third of the Capone-Guilfoyle's $3,000,000 bootleg beer business, but Kolb's primary business was that of a gambler and loan shark.

-was a block from Touhy's garage.
+Kolb's beer distribution place on California Avenue was a block from Touhy's garage.
 According to Touhy, he sold Kolb a car and split the commission with him, "a thing all dealers did then to promote sales."

 "Matt came to me a few months later with a proposition.
 He had a partner, but they weren't getting along.
 I could buy out the partner for $10,000.
-Kolb had a reputation of being a top man in beer running and slot machines in our part of the Cook County.
+Kolb had a reputation of being a top man in beer running and slot machines in our part of the Cook County .
 He sort of liked the limelight and I didn't mind his having the notoriety.
 I enjoyed being a quiet family man...Even when the Chicago syndicate murdered Matt...my name wasn't mentioned prominently in the papers."

 Touhy claimed that when Kolb came to him with the partnership he was making $50,000 to $60,000 from his car business.
 "But the real money was in alcoholic beverages.
 Everybody in the racket was getting rich...I drew $10,000 from the bank, handed it to Kolb and said, 'You've got a new partner.'
 He was a fat gentle old gent who weighed 220 pounds beer belly and all.
 Anybody who thought all bootleggers were gangsters with machine guns and gun molls had only to meet Matt.
 He would run away from a ten-year-old kid with a fly swatter."